Toddler friendly holidays

 Where to go?
 It’s more about picking the right hotel, and an island with direct flights.
 We recommend the Verandah Resort & Spa in Antigua, Cobblers Cove in Barbados and the Caribbean Club in the Cayman Islands.
 If you want an all-inclusive with lots of facilities and great childcare, try Beaches resorts in Turks & Caicos or Negril and Sandy Bay in Jamaica.

 Florida is a great option: there are plenty of direct flights to Orlando from the UK, lots of things for children to see and do – particularly in the theme parks – and great weather.
-We recommend renting a private home with pools in Orlando, but there are also lots of child-friendly hotels.
-Check out latest special offers.
+You can rent a private home with a pool in Orlando, or stay close to Walt Disney Resort or Universal Orlando or the less expensive International Drive.

 Mauritius is a little further but it’s (more or less) directly south from the UK so jetlag isn’t a problem.
 If your toddler sleeps on the flight getting there should be a breeze.
 The island has some outstanding hotels with wonderful childcare.
 Try The Residence and Beachcomber’s family hotels in Mauritius (see the latest special offers).